djnugent/SpeedNet/README.md

 `python speednet.py video.mp4 speed.json --mode=test`

-This will print the mean squared error
+This will print the mean squared error.

 If you get an outrageously high number then then weight loaded wrong.
 Just try again.

 ## Play